MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 not try to perform reliability recovery while also trying to move to a new WebView2 Runtime version or remove the user data folder.

-Multiple app processes can share a browser process by creating their `CoreWebView2Environment` with the same user data folder.
-When the entire collection of WebView2Runtime processes sharing the browser process exit, all associated `CoreWebview2Environment` objects receive the `BrowserProcessExited` event.
-Multiple processes sharing the same browser process need to coordinate their use of the shared user data folder to avoid race conditions.
-For example, one process should not clear the user data folder at the same time that another process recovers from a crash by recreating its WebView controls.
+Multiple app processes can share a browser process by creating their webviews from a `CoreWebView2Environment` with the same user data folder.
+When the entire collection of WebView2Runtime processes for the browser process exit, all associated `CoreWebView2Environment` objects receive the `BrowserProcessExited` event.
+Multiple processes sharing the same browser process need to coordinate their use of the shared user data folder to avoid race conditions and unnecessary waits.
+For example, one process should not clear the user data folder at the same time that another process recovers from a crash by recreating its WebView controls; one process should not block waiting for the event if other app processes are using the same browser process (the browser process will not exit until those other processes have closed their webviews too).

 # Examples